JHL-HUST/MCDformer/README.md

 python MCDformer/exp_config/rml16a.py
 ```
 ### Acknowledgement
 This framework is created by [Xinze Zhang](https://github.com/xinzezhang).
-The Code of the Proposed MCDformer is provided by [zhenhua cheng](https://github.com/kd-hua).
+The Code of the Proposed MCDformer is provided by [Zhenhua Chen](https://github.com/kd-hua).